 The design of façades in buildings today has become a complex exercise.
 Façade has always been a design statement of a building.
 With the evolution of glass facades, the installation of continuous glass itself was considered as a marvel.
-Thereafter, it further evolved with the introduction of other cladding materials like ACP, HPL, other metal sheet claddings, etc. Today, the design and execution of façade has moved beyond the client requirements, and designers are looking at it as a piece of art which can be appreciated by someone in fast moving car as well as an onlooker who is standing and experiencing it.
+Thereafter, it further evolved with the introduction of other cladding materials like ACP, HPL, other metal sheet claddings, etc. Today, the design and execution of the façade have moved beyond the client’s requirements, and designers are looking at it as a piece of art that can be appreciated by someone in fast moving car as well as an onlooker who is standing and experiencing it.

-They are willing to experiment so that the building stand unique amongst the others.
-At the same time the basic performance science factors of structural stability, air and water permeability resistance, thermal and acoustic performance have to be maintained.
+They are willing to experiment so that the building stands unique amongst the others.
+At the same time, the basic performance science factors of structural stability, air and water permeability resistance, and thermal and acoustic performance have to be maintained.
 We take pride in executing some of the complex design elements that were engineered and executed in reality after it was merely a concept sketch by an architect as a desired element.

 In one of our earlier projects at Hotel Crowne Plaza in Greater Noida, the architect had planned for a big piece of art to be done on one of the walls of the building.
 The budget provided by a professional artist was way beyond the affordability of the project.
 Our design team then sat with the designers and engineered a solution for their liking which was well within their allocated budget.
 The installation was created with multiple shades of ACP panels in different sizes and planes.